How to get through the Covid vaccine

 Relax: There are a number of relaxation techniques which we can employ to help achieve this one.
 From breathing techniques, to humming, to arriving with plenty of time in advance of your time slot.
 What works for one person, might not for another.
 You know yourself best, trust that and go with it.

 Distract: This strategy is often the most effective for people, Taddio says.
 Chat with the nurse, read posters on the wall, watch something on your device, or listen to that music mentioned earlier.
 Of course, not everyone wants to be distracted.
 Some get comfort from watching the injection, so they don’t exaggerate the procedure in their minds.

 In this area, here at oVRcome, the team have been working hard to create apps and programmes to support individuals with a range of phobias and anxiety.
-Trypanophobia is one of those phobias, and a new ‘Needle Distraction’ app has just been released.
-Read more about it here.
+Trypanophobia is one of those phobias.
+Read our previous blog post to learn more about our new ‘Needle Distraction’ app which has just been released.

 Ultimately, needle phobia is a serious condition which deserves our attention, particularly in this moment in time.
 Recognising this, and supporting those we know with trypanophobia to receive the COVID-19 vaccination is crucial.
 And if you find your anxiety rising at the idea of receiving the inoculation, remember that you are in control and you have the power to manage the situation in whatever way will make it easy for you.
 The key to the CARD system is choice: you choose which cards to play.

 With the vaccine being delivered through an injection, it poses a challenge for those with trypanophobia. oVRcome are continuing to develop their programme which utilises exposure therapy using virtual reality technology to support individuals with phobias.
 Why not take our Fear of Needles test and receive a free customised report with some actionable tips for your severity level?